dyou3968/homeWorkoutProgram/readme.txt

 Shortcut Commands:
     If the user has already inputed their data from before, the program stores their data so they do not need to register as a new user each time
+    There are two sample profiles to use, 'thor' (password: mjolnir) and 'fat thor' (password: stormbreaker).
+These can be used to show how the program adjusts to users with different attributes.